EINDEX/logseq-memos-sync/readme.md

 ## Limit

-- Only sync last 1000 memos.
 - if memo exist, cannot update the content.
 We don't want to break your content.
-- Cannot sync content from logseq to memos.
-- Cannot send image and files to Memos.
+- Cannot send image and files between Memos and logseq.
+(If you want this feature, welcome PR)

 ## ScreenShot